 7 Summer Destinations in Poland

 Summer doesn’t have to be synonymous with beach time.
-There are plenty of ways to enjoy the warm weather months in urban surroundings: the Polish cities mentioned below offer a lot of great stuff to do in the summertime, like open-air film screenings or mini-golf.
+There are plenty of ways to enjoy the warm weather months in urban surroundings.
+The Polish cities mentioned below offer plenty to do in the summertime, like open-air film screenings or mini-golf.